jordwalke/PackageJsonForCompilers/README.md

 #### Variables Automatically Published by *Your* Dependencies

 Sometimes, your dependencies want to communicate values/paths to you.
-They can do this easily in their `package.json`'s `exportedEnvVars` field, which causes those values to be visible to your build scripts (as long as you do `eval $(dependencyEnv)`).
+They can do this easily in their `package.json`'s `exportedEnvVars` field, which causes those values to be visible to your `PackageJsonForCompilers` build scripts.

 Some environment variables are *automatically* published without them even having to specify them.
-If `my-package` has a *direct* dependency on `my-dependency`, then whenever `my-package` invokes `eval $(dependencyEnv)`, it will see the following environment variables changed:
+If `my-package` has a *direct* dependency on `my-dependency`, then whenever `PackageJsonForCompilers` runs `my-package`'s `build.sh` script runs, `buils.sh` will see the following environment variables
+changed:

 |Environment Variable     | Your Package's Dependers See This Value As     | Equivalent To                           | Implemented |